Skip to main content

 The Anyscale operator uses the following namespaced resources in your Kubernetes cluster:

-- Services and Ingresses: Used for head node connectivity and for exposing Anyscale services.
-Ingresses can be either private or public.
+• Services, Ingresses, and HTTPRoutes: Used for head node connectivity and for exposing Anyscale services.
+Ingresses are used with Ingress controllers.
+HTTPRoutes are used with Gateway API.

 Global resources used by the Anyscale operator